-you are alleging the member said or did.
-For instance, instead of writing that the Member insulted you, you should state what it
+• You should be specific, wherever possible, about exactly what you are alleging the member said or did.
+For instance, instead of writing that the Member insulted you, you should state what it was they said.

 - You should provide the dates of the alleged incidents wherever possible.
-If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any relevant background information.
+If you cannot provide exact dates it is important to give a general timeframe. - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible. - You should provide any documents and relevant background information.

-Please provide us with the details of your complaint.
-Continue on separate sheet if there is not enough space on this form. a
+Please provide us with the details of your complaint. sheet if there is not enough space on this form.
+Continue on a separate